 Likewise, Ong argued, the consciousness of individuals in literate cultures differs markedly from those living in an oral culture.
 Writing in the late twentieth century, Ong also posited the emergence of a state of secondary orality created by electronic media.

-I’ve been pleasantly surprised to see Ong and his work invoked, directly and indirectly, in a handful of pieces about media, politics, and the 2016 media.
+I’ve been pleasantly surprised to see Ong and his work invoked, directly and indirectly, in a handful of pieces about media, politics, and the 2016 election.

 In August 2015, Jeet Heer wrote a piece titled, “Donald Trump, Epic Hero.”
 In it, he proposed the following: “Trump’s rhetorical braggadocio and spite might seem crude, even juvenile.
 But his special way with words has a noble ancestry: flyting, a recurring trope in epic poetry that eerily resembles the real estate magnate’s habit of self-celebration and cruel mockery.”
 Heer, who wrote a 2004 essay on Ong for Books and Culture, grounded his defense of this thesis on Ong’s work.